-If you are not eligible for Medicare Part A because you or your spouse did not contribute to Social Security, the HDHP will be the Primary Plan for Medicare Part A Benefits if no other medical coverage is available to you or your covered spouse.
+If you are a Retiree and are not eligible for Medicare Part A because you or your spouse did not contribute to Social Security, the HDHP will be the Primary Plan for Medicare Part A Benefits if no other medical coverage is available to you or your covered spouse.
 However, unless you retired and turned age 65 on or before September 1, 1992, the HDHP is the Secondary Plan to Medicare Part B Benefits.